threefoldtech/tfchain/readme.md

-# TFChain
+# Ledger Chain

 A Substrate-based blockchain that handles node registration, smart contract management, billing, and consensus for decentralized infrastructure operations.
 It records the canonical state of nodes, deployments, and token transactions across the network.

 ## What this is

-TFChain is a purpose-built blockchain that serves as the coordination and settlement layer for a decentralized grid of compute, storage, and network resources.
+Ledger Chain is a purpose-built blockchain that serves as the coordination and settlement layer for a decentralized grid of compute, storage, and network resources.
 It maintains registries of nodes, farms, and twins; manages smart contracts between users and node operators; handles billing based on resource consumption; and provides a governance mechanism for network evolution.
 The chain also supports cross-chain transfers with Bitcoin, Binance Smart Chain, and Stellar.

 ## What this repository contains